Agwilines Inc: Mallory Line

 Mallory Line, also called New York & Texas Steamship Company of New York City was founded in 1866 and closed in 1932.
-Mallory Line was an early family-owned passenger line, started by Charles Henry Mallory C. H. Mallory (1818–1890), in the coastwise trade.
+Mallory Line was an early family-owned passenger line, started by Charles Henry Mallory (1818–1890), in the coastwise trade.
 Mallory established C.H.
 Mallory & Company with his partner Elihu Spicer (1825–1993).
 Mallory Line served New York, Galveston, Texas, New Orleans, Havana, and Mobile.
 In 1907 Mallory Line was sold to Charles W. Morse who with the Ward Line started the Consolidated Steamship Lines.
 In 1908 Consolidated Steamship went bankrupt and was sold to the Atlantic, Gulf and West Indies (AGWI) SS Company.
 AGWI continues the Mallory Line until 1932.
 The Metropolitan Steamship Company and Eastern Steamship Company that were part of Consolidated Steamship Company were not sold to Agwilines Inc. In 1934 Mallory Line merged with Clyde Line to be the Clyde-Mallory Line.
 In 1949 the Clyde-Mallory Line was sold to the Bull Line, the line was ended by Bull Line.
 C. H. Mallory served one term in the Connecticut Senate in 1862.
 C. H. Mallory father was Patriarch Charles Mallory (1796–1882), he had a fishing fleet in Mystic, Connecticut.
 The Mallory family had a shipyard in Mystic, that built ships for the Union Navy during the Civil War.
 Henry H. Raymond was president and general manager of the Clyde Steamship and Mallory Steamship Companies from 1908 to 1923.
 Clyde-Mallory Lines main ports were: Jacksonville, New York, Miami, Boston, Wilmington, Charleston, Key West, Galveston, Tampa, New Orleans and Mobile.